Grand Canyon of the Elwha

 The Grand Canyon of the Elwha is a deep canyon on the Elwha River located below Dodger Point approximately 5 miles upstream from the now-drained Lake Mills in Washington, United States.
 It can be reached approximately 3.5 miles from the Whiskey Bend trailhead via the Geyser Valley trail.
 It is also about 1/2 mile from Humes Ranch Cabin and 1.4 miles from Goblins Gate.

-The canyon is traversed by the Dodger Point Bridge, as it exits the canyon and just above Humes Ranch Cabin.
+The Elwha River is traversed by the Dodger Point Bridge, as it exits the canyon and just above Humes Ranch Cabin.